GPGN-268/SP2024-FP05-gravity/README.md

 Multiple datasets with earthquake and gravity data were analyzed to show how gravity changes before/after different earthquakes.
 The earthquakes analyzed are the Tohoku-Oki Earthquake off the coast of Japan (magnitude 9.0) and the Lushan Earthquake in China (magnitude 7.0).

+### How to use this repository

+- Data sources are availible in the README file to download
+- Code for figure development with this data is availible in the notebooks folder
+- Resulting figures are in the figures folder
+- Dev folder contains initial exploration of the data
+- Environment is held in environment.yml
+- Overall presentation is in notebooks/FP05-Presentation

 ### Datasets

 [Lushan Data](https://zenodo.org/records/7855090)